Skip to main content

 HSA (family)$8,750$3,063$1,111

-In New York, the state tax savings are almost as impactful as the federal savings.
-This couple saves nearly $70,000 per year by implementing every available strategy — and they’re still pure W-2 employees with no business.
+Plus $43,000/year in Roth contributions (David’s mega backdoor + both backdoor Roth IRAs) that grow tax-free for 30+ years.
+In New York, the state tax savings are almost half the federal savings.
+This couple saves over $50,000 per year in current taxes, and they’re still pure W-2 employees with no business.

 1. Not Asking HR About Mega Backdoor Roth